-We are proud to have joined with St. Joseph's Health Care, London, Child and Parent Resource Institute (CPRI), Vanier Children's Services, and Student Development Centre, University of Western Ontario to form the London Clinical Psychology Residency Consortium.
+We are proud to have joined with St. Joseph's Health Care, London, Child and Parent Resource Institute (CPRI), Vanier Children's Services, and Student Development Centre, Western University to form the London Clinical Psychology Residency Consortium.

 The Consortium views the program as a pre-requisite to the awarding of the doctoral degree.
 As a result, we support a model of training in which the predoctoral clinical residency must be completed before the doctoral degree is conferred.

 Residents are accepted into one of 14 resident positions